 But that’s the old way of doing things.

-There’s one relatively new capability that may make the question of how long a video should be completely irrelevant.
+There’s one relatively new technology that may make the question of how long a video should be completely irrelevant.
 Smarter video search.

 With the ability to search and jump to a specific topic within a longer training video, instructors no longer need to spend the extra hours strategically planning how to break their training courses down into shorter modules that may or may not answer all of an employees questions.
 Instead, trainers can simply record the entire course in one searchable video, allowing for employees to easily seek out topics of interest in the recording just as they would by hitting Control+F in a text document.